 Between July 1, 2020 and July 5, 2021, the CMHC had stricter insurance rules.
 Those stricter rules have now been relaxed.
 These rules included:

 There are a few basic requirements for CMHC-insured mortgages.
-These requirements haven’t changed in 2021.
+These rules were last changed in late 2024.

 These basic requirements are also followed by private insurers Canada Guaranty and Sagen (Genworth).
 For residential mortgages, you can only have one homeowner CMHC-insured mortgage at a time, which means that you cannot get a CMHC-insured mortgage for a second home.

-CMHC does offer a different mortgage loan insurance for multi-unit properties with more than 5 units.
-With CMHC’s new multi-unit insurance (MLI) Select, you may be eligible for a down payment of as low as 5% and amortization of up to 50 years for properties with more than 5 units that meet certain criteria.
+CMHC does offer a different mortgage loan insurance for multi-unit properties with 5 or more units.
+With CMHC’s new multi-unit insurance (MLI) Select, you may be eligible for a down payment of as low as 5% and amortization of up to 50 years for properties with 5 or more units that meet certain criteria.

 Sagen (Genworth) and CMHC both only allow traditional sources for your down payment, such as your savings or a gift from a relative.
 Canada Guaranty allows down payments to be borrowed, such as from a loan, for certain mortgage insurance products.

-The maximum amortization for all insured residential mortgages in Canada is 25 years.
-This change was made by the OSFI in 2012.
+The maximum amortization for all insured residential mortgages in Canada is 25 years, except for first-time home buyers or newly constructed homes, who, since December 15, 2024, can amortize over 30 years.
+This 25-year limitation was introduced by the OSFI in 2012.
 Before 2012, the maximum amortization was 30 years for insured mortgages.
 This was reduced from 35 years in 2011 and 40 years in 2008.

 CMHC MLI Select is CMHC’s new mortgage loan insurance product for multi-unit properties with a point scoring system.
 Introduced in March 2022, the MLI Select is for multi-unit residential properties that have more than 5 rental units, or a minimum of 50 units or beds for retirement homes.